tiecaelwaerts/readme-generator/README.md

   ## Description
-a consistent and quick way to make a README
+A Quick and Consistent way to make a README

 ## Installation
 npm install inquirer

 ## Usage
-use for making a README through node
+using node, to make a README file
+How to use the application: https://watch.screencastify.com/v/9QJZ6Ubp9LOkeu07J1N7

 ## Collaborators
-coPilot and BCS learning
+coPilot and BCS Learning